Shop and Save on New York State Health Insurance

 Jul 9th, 2012

-AspartamePeople who count the calories they consume, turn to diet sodas.
-After all, sugar is the only thing that make colas bad for your health, right?
+People who count the calories they consume turn to diet sodas.
+After all, sugar is the only thing that makes colas bad for your health, right?
 Not so.

 Diet colas contain Aspartame, which is a much-debated ingredient in diet food and beverages.
-They are commonly known as Equal, Nutrasweet, Spoonful, Sweet One and Equal-Measure.
+They are commonly known as Equal, Nutrasweet, Spoonful, Sweet and Equal-Measure.

-And those who already have illnesses such as Alzheimer’s, parkinson’s disease, multiple sclerosis, mental retardation, brain tumors, birth defects, lymphoma, fibromyalgia and diabetes are said to feel their condition worsen when consuming these products.
+And those who already have illnesses such as Alzheimer’s, Parkinson’s disease, multiple sclerosis, mental retardation, brain tumors, birth defects, lymphoma, fibromyalgia, and diabetes are said to feel their condition worsen when consuming these products.

 However, the FDA has defended aspartame saying there is no clear and concrete evidence pointing to aspartame as the reason for causing the health problems mentioned.
 They further indicated that aspartame is “one of the most thoroughly tested and studied food additives the agency has ever approved”.
 They believe that the negative claims are nothing more than a highly publicized smear campaign.
 They assert that the smear campaign was only initiated by one person who spread the word through mass email.